Schulich-Ignite/website/content/blog/how to cheat at css.md

   - web
   - css
   - design
+  - ui-ux
+  - frontend
 ---

-## Introduction

 CSS is the language of design on the web.
 It's used to control how everything looks.
-The styling of this text, how the article metadata above this looks, everything.
+The styling of this text, how the article metadata (tags, authors etc) above this looks, everything.
 It's what helps define your webpages, and make them look nice...
 It's also hard to do well

-There's a ton of things to keep in mind:
+There's a ton of things to keep in mind while using CSS:

 - Design principles
   - Typography